desarrolloant/deleteoldcourses/README.md

 Installation
 ------------
-Copy the oldcoursesdelete folder into your /local directory.
+Copy the deleteoldcourses folder into your /local directory.

 Usage
 -----